-- 1. Students have the right to clear, accurate, and current information about their transfer admission requirements, transfer admission deadlines, degree requirements, and transfer policies that include course equivalencies. - 2.
-Transfer and freshman-entry students have the right to expect comparable standards for regular admission to programs and comparable program requirements. - 3.
-Students have the right to seek clarification regarding their transfer evaluation and may request the reconsideration of any aspect of that evaluation.
-In response, the college will follow established practices and processes for reviewing its transfer credit decisions. - 4.
-Students who encounter other transfer difficulties have the right to seek resolution.
-Each institution will have a defined process for resolution that is published and readily available to students. - 5.
-Students have the responsibility to complete all materials required for admission and to submit the application on or before the published deadlines.
+- Students have the right to clear, accurate, and current information about their transfer admission requirements, transfer admission deadlines, degree requirements, and transfer policies that include course equivalencies. - Transfer and freshman-entry students have the right to expect comparable standards for regular admission to programs and comparable program requirements. - Students have the right to seek clarification regarding their transfer evaluation and may request the reconsideration of any aspect of that evaluation.
+In response, the college will follow established practices and processes for reviewing its transfer credit decisions. - Students who encounter other transfer difficulties have the right to seek resolution.
+Each institution will have a defined process for resolution that is published and readily available to students.

-- 6. Students have the responsibility to plan their courses of study by referring to the specific published degree requirements of the college or academic program in which they intend to earn a bachelor's dearee. - 7.
-When a student changes a major or degree program, the student assumes full responsibility for meeting the new requirements.
+- Students have the responsibility to complete all materials required for admission and to submit the application on or before the published deadlines. - Students have the responsibility to plan their courses of study by referring to the specific published degree requirements of the college or academic program in which they intend to earn a bachelor's degree. - When a student changes a major or degree program, the student assumes full responsibility for meeting the new requirements. - Students who complete the general education requirements at any public fouryear institution of higher education in Washington, when admitted to another public four-year institution, will have met the lower division general education requirements of the institution to which they transfer.